carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 > 1. Think back to earlier.
 What command can you run to check if your image was created
 > successfully?
 (Hint: what command shows the images on your computer?)
 >
 > 2. We didn't specify a tag for our image name.
-What did Docker automatically use?
+What tag did Docker automatically use?
 >
 > 3. What command will run the container you've created?
 What should happen by default
 > if you run the container?
 Can you make it do something different, like print